 The criteria for identifying vaccine breakthrough cases include a positive PCR or antigen lab test at least 14 days after a person received their last recommended dose of an authorized COVID-19 vaccine.
 It takes approximately two weeks after the final dose of vaccine has been administered for the body to build a high level of protection against the virus.
 Infections that occur within the first fourteen days after any dose in an FDA-approved vaccine regimen is not considered a breakthrough case as that person is not considered fully vaccinated.
 Less than 1% of COVID-19 cases in Washington are in fully vaccinated people.

-All FDA-approved vaccines have shown effectiveness against all four variants of concern, and over 162 million Americans have been fully vaccinated against COVID-19.
+All FDA-approved vaccines have shown effectiveness against all monitored variants and variants of concern, and over 162 million Americans have been fully vaccinated against COVID-19.
 COVID-19 vaccines have been proven effective in reducing the incidence of severe illness, hospitalization, and death.
 Over 99% of current COVID-19 hospitalizations and deaths are unvaccinated individuals.
 Since the first COVID-19 vaccine was made available, deaths due to COVID-19 in the United States have dropped by 70%.

 The Washington Department of Health finds breakthrough cases in two ways: